 13. Under what circumstances would a journal prefer to become PCI RR-friendly?

 A journal is suited to becoming PCI RR-friendly where it agrees with PCI RR policies and seeks to not only maximise the opportunity to publish articles recommended by PCI RR but to also contribute to the evaluation of RRs that are published in other journals (or in no journal).
-PCI RR-friendly journals are likely to be popular with authors because a positive Stage 2 recommendation from PCI RR guarantees publication in an eligible journal without further peer review.
+PCI RR-friendly journals are the most popular with authors because a positive Stage 2 recommendation from PCI RR guarantees publication in an eligible reputable journal without further peer review.
 A journal may also seek to become PCI RR-friendly where it seeks to form a close relationship with PCI RR, or where it wishes to use the PCI RR review infrastructure in place of setting up a bespoke submission workflow within the journal.